 The officer will then do an initial assessment of the application.
 This is to:

 - assess whether all the information needed by Council has been provided, and

 - whether there are any serious issues concerning the application.

-Don’t stress!
 It is common that further information or suggested changes to the plans are required.
-There will be a time constraint as to when this further information will be required to be submitted by.
+You will receive a deadline for providing further information to support your submission.

-When Council is confident it has all the necessary information, most often it will direct the advertising of the application.
-This notification will usually occur via letters sent to nearby property owners and occupiers, and by placing a sign on site for a 14-day period.
-Occasionally, depending on the development, a notice may have to be placed in the local newspaper.
+When Council is confident it has all the necessary information, it will commence advertising your application.
+This notification will usually occur via letters sent to nearby property owners and occupiers, and by placing a sign on the site for a 14-day period.
+A notice may also be placed in the local newspaper.

 Council will require proof at the end of the advertising period that the sign/s were up for the correct amount of time.
 All Council requirements will be clearly laid out in a letter that will accompany the advertising sign.

-There is always a fee for advertising and the cost will vary depending mainly on the number of signs to be erected on site (e.g. two on a corner site) and the number of notices to be sent out to property owners and occupiers.
+This notice invites feedback from neighbours and community members.
+There is always a fee for advertising and the cost will vary depending on the number of signs to be erected (e.g. two on a corner site) and the number of notices that need to be sent out.
 It is usually the role of Council to send out the written notices, but the role of the developer (or their representative) to place the sign/s on the site.

-Where appropriate, at the same time an application is being advertised, Council will refer it internally or externally to other departments or authorities.
-For example, if an area is known for flooding an application may be referred to Melbourne Water.
+When necessary, Council may refer your application to other departments or authorities.
+For example, if an area is known for flooding, it may be referred to Melbourne Water.
 If the development involves access from a main road, it may be referred to VicRoads for comment.

-The best way to avoid objections is to talk to your neighbours about the proposed development and try to eliminate any fears prior to the proposal being advertised formally.
+The best way to avoid objections is to talk with surrounding neighbours beforehand about the proposed development and try to eliminate concerns prior to the proposal being advertised.